thesse1/webmethods-api-gateway-staging/README.md

 In addition to that, the test results are published into the Azure DevOps test results framework.

-All pipelines must be triggered manually by clicking on `Queue`.
+All pipelines must be triggered manually by clicking on `Run pipeline`.
 No triggers are defined to start the pipelines automatically.

 > Note: Only one API Gateway Staging pipeline may run at one point in time.
 Parallel running builds might interfere while using the BUILD environment at the same time.
 Before starting an API Gateway Staging pipeline, make sure that there is no API Gateway Staging pipeline currently executing.
 If you want to promote an API to multiple stages, you can select multiple stages when starting the deploy_to_stages pipeline.
 It will execute the stages sequentially.